 Jimmy Donaldson, better known as MrBeast, is sitting at 73.6m YouTube subscribers after uploading what can only be described as immensely charitable efforts — but how can he afford to give away hundreds of thousands of dollars on a regular basis?

 It’s not every day that you see somebody routinely giving away over $100,000; nor is it a regular occurrence for a 22-year-old to buy five stores just to give away all of the contents.
 What is common, however, is that it’s MrBeast who’s leading the way in viral philanthropy through such stunts.

 Whether it’s giving away a $100,000 diamond, making somebody the proud owner of an $800,000 island, or breaking into a house just to leave $50,000, he has made a name for himself by performing increasingly crazy acts of kindness.
 This comes at a severe personal cost though, foregoing millions of dollars to become one of the most well-known faces online.

 MrBeast has to earn a lot of money to sustain his videos, and his main channel is a loss leader in order to attract new viewers — it’s effectively a marketing spend.
 He’s set up other revenue streams to allow for this to happen, with one ultimate goal in mind that we’ll get into later in the article.

-As with any YouTuber that is part of the platform’s partner programme, the most blatant source of income for MrBeast is through AdSense.
+As with any YouTuber that is part of the platform’s partner program, the most blatant source of income for MrBeast is through AdSense.
 Display, overlay, and video advertisements are displayed on his content and he gets a cut.
 This is determined by the number of views a video garners and the CPM rate, the latter of which is where YouTube determine how much money he receives per thousand views.
 He earns a percentage of the income Google’s video platform makes from these advertisements.